mahmed271995/Rod-Model-Bending-Loading-/README.md

 Run the Maincode_live.mlx file to run the case

-It is a simple case of pure bending loading and is set for linear constitutive law Nonlinear polynomial constitutive law till power 5 can be included Other nonlinear and/or non-homogeneous constittutive laws can also be included This is a fully custumizable rod model code
+This is a fully nonlinear and fully custumizable rod model code.
+It is a simple case of pure bending loading and is set for linear constitutive law.
+It also has the following capabilities:
+1. Nonlinear polynomial constitutive law till power 5 can be included
+2. Other nonlinear and/or non-homogeneous constittutive laws can also be included